mudl0rd/pj64-parallelrdp/README.md

 1) Clone/fork the Github repo only.
 2) use "make all platform=win"

-For best results: use cxd4's RSP plugin.
+For best results: use cxd4's RSP plugin or Maister's Parallel-RSP.
 Zilmar's RSP has several LLE GFX bugs.